ClementNerma/LRVM/docs/Architecture.md

 When the CPU starts, its sets all registers to `0`, except `smt` with is set to `1` to enable supervisor mode.
 This behaviour results reading the first instruction from address `0` of the memory.

-## Input/Output Memory Management Unit
+## Memory Management Unit

-The IOMMU, abbreviated MMU, allows to translate virtual adresses to physical adresses using adress tables.
+The Memory Management Unit, abbreviated MMU, allows to translate virtual adresses to physical adresses using adress tables.
 It is the only component to have direct access to the memory.

-The MMU only allows to read and write whole words (32-bits values).
+The MMU only allows to read and write whole words (32-bits values) on unaligned addresses (multiples of 4 bytes).
-It also only allows aligned addresses, which means each address must be a multiple of 4.

 ### Physical address pages